OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/disc/trending.md

 ---
 title: trending
-description: Discover top trending coins on CoinGecko in the last 24 hours.
-Our expert tool provides market rankings based on the latest data for efficient crypto tracking.
+description: "Discover top trending coins on CoinGecko in the last 24 hours.
+Our expert" tool provides market rankings based on the latest data for efficient crypto tracking.
 keywords:
 - trending coins